 I’ve created an entity called Home Price Hedging Fund (“HPHF”) to facilitate OTC trading in home price indices.
 While I remain of the view that the CME platform is the most transparent, pure-play on forward home price indices, I have received a number of requests from readers looking to express a view on home price indices not referenced by the CME Case Shiller contracts.
 HPHF was created to try to serve those readers’s needs.

-An overview of HPHF is in the Reports section, or you can link here .
+An overview of HPHF is in the Reports Section.
 Please review to understand any similarities and differences between HPHF and any other platform (to include CME) that might facilitate trading in home price indices.

 At a high level, I’ve designed HPHF based on my 8+ year experience as market maker in the CME Case Shiller futures with certain attributes that recognize that interest in hedging of home price indices has been diffused, that potential buyers and sellers of a particular index haven’t had a place to meet, and that buyers and sellers might want to act at different times, or on different expirations.
 I recognize that home price index hedging is a relatively new concept for many parties, some of whom may have limited experience in financial derivatives (e.g. brokers, current homeowners, Millennials considering a future home purchase) and as such, am intending to post designated time frames to bring buyers and sellers together, with a focus on one expiration per index, for simple contracts referencing smaller “bite-sized” notional exposures.